sanity-io/sanity-template-bigcommerce-editorial/README.md

 2. Now that your keys and base data are all set, you can import data from BigCommerce!
 Go to your studio folder and run `sanity exec src/bigCommerceSync.js`.
 If you receive undefined errors for any of the environment variables, try setting your sanity env with `export SANITY_ACTIVE_ENV=development` from the command line.

+When the script completes successfully, it will also provide you with an `data.ndjson` file.
+Go ahead and import that as well (the two datasets should live happily together!)

 ## Internationalization

 I18n is currently only available on product pages, as a guideline.
-Set the "override" fields in products in Sanity and use Next.js routing (e.g., 'localhost:3000/fr/shop/product-slug' to see the French version of a product.
+Set the "override" fields in products in Sanity and use Next.js routing (e.g., `localhost:3000/fr/shop/product-slug` to see the French version of a product.

 ## License